Georgia marks return to No. 1 with 55-0 rout of Vanderbilt

-Georgia (7-0, 4-0 Southeastern Conference) led 28-0 at halftime and blew out the Commodores after three straight weeks of rather lackluster performances.
+Georgia (7-0, 4-0 Southeastern Conference) led 28-0 at halftime and shook off three straight weeks of rather lackluster performances.

+Those games provided a valuable lesson in what it takes to repeat as a champion.

+“It's tough,” Bennett said.
+"We are not King Kong standing atop the Empire State Building.
+We've gotta work and execute each week, go out there and expect a dog fight until it's not one."

 Bennett was nearly perfect in the first half, completing 18 of 20 for 211 yards.
-Darnell Washington came up big with four catches for 78 yards, including a one-handed dazzler.
+Darnell Washington, the 6-foot-7 tight end who usually plays a supporting role to Brock Bowers, came up big with four catches for 78 yards, including a one-handed dazzler.

 Bennett hooked up with Kenny McIntosh on an 11-yard scoring play — the quarterback's first TD pass in four weeks — and followed with a 10-yard scoring toss to Dominick Blaylock.

+“It was good to get in the end zone," Bennett said.
+"But it was better to score 55."

-McIntosh added a 7-yard scoring run, while Daijun Edwards powered in from the 1 to spark a second-half exodus for red-clad Georgia fans looking to beat the traffic.
+McIntosh added a 7-yard scoring run, while Daijun Edwards powered in from the 1 to spark a second-half exodus of red-clad Georgia fans looking to beat the traffic.

 Carson Beck took over for Bennett in the final quarter, throwing two more touchdown passes that merely added to Vandy's pain.